Eye Problems From Computer

 2. Burning sensation – Some people experience a burning sensation in their eyes when they use a computer.
 This is usually a sign that you are over-stressing your eyes.

-See also Computer Eye Strain Relief
+See also Tired Eyes From Computer

 3. Headache – A lot of people get headaches when they use a computer.
 This is because eyestrain can cause tension in the muscles around your eyes and head.